 Is there any downside to placing a security freeze?

-Leaving aside the question of whether a new account is a “good” idea, consumers who carefully plan credit use will feel little inconvenience.
+Consumers who carefully plan credit use will feel little inconvenience from placing a security freeze on their credit reports.
 Those who open new accounts frequently may find that a credit freeze creates an unnecessary hassle and may be willing to suffer the risks of identity theft rather than lose out on discounts.

 Need More Help?

-If you need more information or help with a security freeze or identity theft, call Lyngklip & Assocates at (248) 208-8864 for a free consultation.
+If you need more information or help with a security freeze or identity theft, call Lyngklip & Associates at (248) 965-5751 for a free consultation.

 - Security Freeze Request